 At the University of Tennessee College of Law, our extensive and diverse variety of on-site and online continuing legal education (CLE) programs aim to equip lawyers with the skills and knowledge needed to practice in today’s ever-changing legal market.

-On-Site CLE Programs
+On-Campus/Local CLE Programs

 Online CLE Programs

 Professor Michelle Kwon discusses opportunities and traps from the perspective of taxpayers seeking to blow the whistle as well as those seeking to prevent whistleblower claims.
-One hour General CLE credit available for those who watch the video, successfully complete the test and pay the fee.
+One hour general CLE credit available for those who watch the video, successfully complete the test and pay the fee.

 This program from Clayton Center for Entrepreneurial Law and the University of Tennessee Sports and Entertainment Society focuses on entertainment law, branding, character protection, and related subjects.
 Three (3) hours of CLE credit available.